-If you’ve been browsing through your analytics looking at your website’s paid search, then it’s only a matter of time before you run into a GCLID.
+If you’ve been browsing through your analytics looking at your website’s paid search analytics, then it’s only a matter of time before you run into a GCLID.

-Found added onto the end of a URL, this strange parameter can often cause alarm once first seen.
+Found added onto the end of a URL or hyperlink, this strange parameter can often cause alarm once first seen.
 What is this GCLID and why is it on my website?
 Have I been hacked?
-Is this breaking my ads?
+Is this breaking my Google ads?
 What does it mean?

-If you’re looking for answers about the GCLID and what it does, then we’ve got them.
+If you’re looking for answers about the GCLID and how it affects your users and URLs, then we’ve got them.

 To get things started, you’re probably wondering what the GCLID stands for in the first place.
 Well, we’ve got you covered.
 Once you understand what it stands for, everything will start to make sense!

 The GCLID simply stands for Google Click Identifier (not that glamorous, we know!) and follows the same format as many other PPC networks.
-Facebook also have their own click identifier which is very similar to Google’s.
+Facebook Ads also have their own click identifier which is very similar to Google’s.
 Can you guess what it is?
 We’ll give you a hint, change the G to an F!

-Although these click identifiers have been around for a while now, the chances are you won’t have noticed them unless you check your analytics regularly.
-They often go undetected even though they play a crucial role in your Google Ads and analytics that we’ll cover later.
+Although these click identifiers have been around for a while now, the chances are you won’t have noticed them unless you check your Google ads account regularly.
+They often go undetected even though they play a crucial role in your Google Ads and analytics data that we’ll cover later.

 In reality, Google could have named their click identifier whatever they wanted, and we could be talking about GCI or GCID right now.
 However, the characters and what parameter is added to the URL is irrelevant; the most important thing is understanding what it does and why it’s there.